-The host and hostess of Green Coconut Run
+The Mermaid and Captain of Green Coconut Run

 Masters, 50 ton license, US Coast Guard